 Develop the processing scripts using the condition lists defined in this document and the processing steps defined in IVAS-7b.

 Provide the randomization playlists for P.800 subjective experiments described in this document.
-In case an experiment is duplicated, the playlists will be different for the two tests of the same experiment, conducted in different languages.
 These playlists will be reused for all experiments.
 Each LL will receive the randomization playlists only for the experiments to be conducted by that LL.
 The playlists will be delivered in Excel spreadsheet format.

 Listening Laboratories